Daisy Pearce: Media career

 Pearce is an expert commentator for the Seven Network's AFL coverage on television and previously provided commentary for AFL Nation's AFL coverage for 1116 SEN on radio.
 In 2016, Pearce began appearing as a panel member on the Seven Network program AFL Game Day; she was set to continue in the role in 2020 before the show was cancelled due to the COVID-19 pandemic.
 In 2018, Pearce began appearing on the SEN morning shows SEN Breakfast (with Garry Lyon and Tim Watson) and Whateley (with Gerard Whateley), and in 2019, she hosted This is Grit, a weekly podcast series on SEN focusing on sportswomen.
 In 2021, she co-hosted The W Show for AFL Media alongside Nat Edwards, where they analysed and discussed AFL Women's news and topics.
 She previously provided special comments for radio network Triple M in 2017 and has written columns for newspaper The Age.

 Pearce was a boundary rider for Seven's coverage of the AFL Grand Final in 2018 and 2019.
 In 2021, she became the first woman to provide special comments for Seven's coverage of the grand final, and was widely praised by fans and media for her commentary.
 Pearce won the award for Best Opinion/Analysis – TV/Radio at the 2021 Australian Football Media Association Awards, with the AFMA commenting: "Daisy's football knowledge is incredible and she leaves viewers with a better appreciation of the game".
 Pearce was shifted to Seven's Friday night commentary team for the 2022 season, again providing special comments for the grand final that season, before moving to Thursday nights in 2023 upon commencing her coaching role with Geelong's AFL team.
 Pearce took a year off from commentary after becoming West Coast's AFLW senior coach, before rejoining Seven in 2025 to commentate on the network's coverage of Western Australia-based matches, occasionally appearing on other matches for the network.
+In 2026, she began appearing as a part of a rotating team of expert commentators on Sunday matches.